mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ## [Reusing Created Types](@id DCReusingCreatedTypesManual)
-The `PowerSystem` composite type with its `dcModel` field can be utilized without restrictions and can be modified automatically using functions such as [`shuntBus!`](@ref shuntBus!), [`statusBranch!`](@ref statusBranch!), [`parameterBranch!`](@ref parameterBranch!), [`statusGenerator!`](@ref statusGenerator!), and [`outputGenerator!`](@ref outputGenerator!).
+The `PowerSystem` composite type with its `dc` field can be utilized without restrictions and can be modified automatically using functions such as [`shuntBus!`](@ref shuntBus!), [`statusBranch!`](@ref statusBranch!), [`parameterBranch!`](@ref parameterBranch!), [`statusGenerator!`](@ref statusGenerator!), and [`outputGenerator!`](@ref outputGenerator!).
 This facilitates sharing the `PowerSystem` type across various DC power flow analyses.

-Additionally, the `Model` composite type can be reused to solve the DC power flow problem again in scenarios involving functions such as [`shuntBus!`](@ref shuntBus!), [`statusGenerator!`](@ref statusGenerator!), and [`outputGenerator!`](@ref outputGenerator!), or when there is a need to modify the demand throughout the system.
+Additionally, the `DCPowerFlow` composite type can be reused to solve the DC power flow problem again in scenarios involving functions such as [`shuntBus!`](@ref shuntBus!), [`statusGenerator!`](@ref statusGenerator!), and [`outputGenerator!`](@ref outputGenerator!), or when there is a need to modify the demand throughout the system.

 ---

 ##### PowerSystem Composite Type
-Once you have created the `PowerSystem` type with its `dcModel` field, you can reuse them for multiple DC power flow analyses.
+Once you have created the `PowerSystem` type with its `dc` field, you can reuse them for multiple DC power flow analyses.
 Specifically, you can modify the structure of the power system using the [`statusBranch!`](@ref statusBranch!) and [`parameterBranch!`](@ref parameterBranch!) functions without having to recreate the system from scratch.
 As an example, let us say we wish to take the branch labelled 3 out-of-service from the previous example and conduct the DC power flow again:
 ```@example DCPowerFlowSolution
 statusBranch!(system; label = 3, status = 0)

-model = dcPowerFlow(system)
+analysis = dcPowerFlow(system)
-solve!(system, model)
+solve!(system, analysis)
 nothing # hide
 ```

 ---

-##### Model Composite Type
+##### DCPowerFlow Composite Type
-The `Model` composite type contains a factorized nodal matrix, which means that users can reuse it when only modifying shunt or generator parameters and keeping the power system's branch parameters the same.
+The `DCPowerFlow` composite type contains a factorized nodal matrix, which means that users can reuse it when only modifying shunt or generator parameters and keeping the power system's branch parameters the same.
 This allows for more efficient computations as the factorization step is not repeated.

-Therefore, by using only the functions [`shuntBus!`](@ref shuntBus!), [`statusGenerator!`](@ref statusGenerator!) and [`outputGenerator!`](@ref outputGenerator!), the `Model` composite type can be reused.
+Therefore, by using only the functions [`shuntBus!`](@ref shuntBus!), [`statusGenerator!`](@ref statusGenerator!) and [`outputGenerator!`](@ref outputGenerator!), the `DCPowerFlow` composite type can be reused.
 For example, to change the output of the generator and compute the bus voltage angles again, one can use the following code:
 ```@example DCPowerFlowSolution
 outputGenerator!(system; label = 1, active = 0.5)

-solve!(system, model)
+solve!(system, analysis)
 nothing # hide
 ```
 Here, the previously factorized nodal matrix is utilized to obtain the new solution, which is more efficient than repeating the factorization step.

 Additionally, users can change the active power demand at the buses by directly accessing the `PowerSystem` type.
-They can again reuse the `Model` composite type and factorized nodal matrix, as demonstrated below:
+They can again reuse the `DCPowerFlow` composite type and factorized nodal matrix, as demonstrated below:
 ```@example DCPowerFlowSolution
 system.bus.demand.active[2] = 0.15

-solve!(system, model)
+solve!(system, analysis)
 nothing # hide
 ```

 !!! warning "Warning"
-    Please be aware that you should not leave the slack bus without generators by using the [`statusGenerator!`](@ref statusGenerator!) function, as it can lead to incorrect results when reusing the `Model` composite type.
-In such cases, it is necessary to create the new `Model` type where the new slack bus is designated.
+    Please be aware that you should not leave the slack bus without generators by using the [`statusGenerator!`](@ref statusGenerator!) function, as it can lead to incorrect results when reusing the `DCPowerFlow` composite type.
+In such cases, it is necessary to create the new `DCPowerFlow` type where the new slack bus is designated.

 ---